These things aren’t covered much on the media, but they are definitely a necessity and should no go overlooked for any van life traveler.

 6. HAVE A BACKUP PLAN

-Sometimes there are things that happen in life, that we cannot control.
+Sometimes there are things that happen in life that we cannot control.
 So, the best way to handle those situations is to have a backup plan!

 Having a backup plan can be applied in a few ways with van life.

-Firstly, make sure you have all your emergency supplies like a car jack, tire iron, extra oils, etc. (Want an article on emergency preparedness with van life?
+Firstly, make sure you have all your emergency supplies, like a car jack, tire iron, extra oils, etc. (Want an article on emergency preparedness with van life?
 Leave a comment request!)

 Secondly, know your emergency contacts.
 Most people these days have AAA or even roadside assistance with their insurance.
 Both are great choices!

-Finally, when you’re finished enjoying this freeing lifestyle, have a back-up plan for your transition out of it.
+Finally, when you’re finished enjoying this freeing lifestyle, have a backup plan for your transition out of it.
 There is nothing more crappy than feeling stuck, that’s why we like this lifestyle in the first place, right?

 Having emergency savings, room to be able to rent out with a friend, or even just a simple idea of where we would like to settle for a while to heal and recoup can be just as important.